 Over 530,000 sites are still exposed to attackers.
 Yes, NextGen Gallery got hit by another hacker.
 This time, using Remote Code Execution to effectively take over the WordPress site.

 NextGEN Gallery acted quickly to provide a patch for the hack.
 A few days after the release only a small portion of the GalleryGen Gallery plugin had updated to the safe version of the plugin.
 Leaving more than 530,000 potentially exposed to takeover attacks.

 In 2017, NextGen Gallery was attacked with a SQL injection.
 Allowing hackers access to the website database.
 Including sensitive user information.

 Threat Intelligence team reported a XSS flaw in Ninja Forms.
 The plugin flaw let attackers replace contact forms with a malicious form.

 Read my most recent WordPress Blogs.

-2/25/21 – Added second Ninja Forms WordPress Plugin hacked.
+- 2/25/21 – Second Ninja Forms WordPress Plugin hacked added to blog post.

 - 3/3/21 – Updated Ninja Forms Bug 3.

 - 3/16/21 – Page Layout Redesign.
 More information at the bottom of page added to blog post..